Skip to Content

 If you’re sticking to one area—like South Beach or Brickell—you can walk, bike, or Uber your way around just fine.
 But if you plan to hop from neighborhood to neighborhood, having wheels saves time (though parking is another issue entirely).

-Rideshare apps work well and are often cheaper than renting for short stays.
+Rideshare apps work well and are often cheaper than renting for short stays, a must know when learning how to plan a trip to Miami.

 The Metromover is free and loops around Brickell and Downtown.
 It’s clean, air-conditioned, and honestly underrated.